Michael-Metz/newspaper-multicrop/README.md

 <a name="license"></a>
 # License
 Use of newspaper-multicrop and newspaper-multicrop2 are subject, in a subordinate manner, to Fred Weinhaus's license which can be found at [http://www.fmwconcepts.com/imagemagick/](http://www.fmwconcepts.com/imagemagick/) and to the ImageMagick's license, which can be found at: [http://www.imagemagick.org/script/license.php](http://www.imagemagick.org/script/license.php)

+**Freds scripts require licensing for commercial use.
+Therefore if you plan on using newspaper-multicrop, newspaper-multicrop2, multicrop, or mulitcrop2, commercially then you MUST contact [Fred](http://www.fmwconcepts.com/imagemagick/)**
 <a name="setup-and-installation"></a>
 # Set Up & Installation
 > The following installation instructions are done under the ubunutu 16.04 operating system